Capillary/ecom-api-document/source/includes/_order.md

 ## Create Return Request

 Lets you create a new return request.
+A request made by customer to return partial or complete items of an order that is delivered.